SUBASE holds a Ribbon Cutting for Gift of New Dock at Submarine Force Museum

 |0

-This work, SUBASE holds a Ribbon Cutting for Gift of New Dock at Submarine Force Museum [Image 3 of 3], by PO3 Maxwell Higgins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SUBASE holds a Ribbon Cutting for Gift of New Dock at Submarine Force Museum, by PO3 Maxwell Higgins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-SUBASE holds a Ribbon Cutting for Gift of New Dock at Submarine Force Museum